 Avoid using language features that transfer control of the program flow via a jump.

+Avoid the use of multiple exit points from a function/procedure/method/subroutine unless it can be shown that the code with multiple exit points is clearly superior.

 Avoid multiple entry points to a function/procedure/method/subroutine.

 6.31.6 Implications for standardization